EnricoPicci/git-metrics/README.md

 This design though allows also to use an external DB to run at least part of the aggregation logic.
 An initial implementation of this different approach is contained in the "mongo" folder and its logic is described later.

+See also the architectural diagrams at the end of this README for a more visual description of the steps.

 ## RUN TOOLS TO ANALYZE A SINGLE REPO

 To run the tool you should move to the folder containing the git repo and, from there, use the tool via npx like this